wciesialka/sulfurvision/README.md

 * A Google account
 * A [Google Custom Search Engine](https://cse.google.com/cse/all)

-Dependencies are listed in [requirements.txt](requirements.txt) and should be installed when running `setup.py`.
-If this fails, you can install dependencies using `python3 -m pip install requirements.txt` if the `pip` module is installed.
-Details on how to install `pip` can be found [on their website](https://pip.pypa.io/en/stable/installing/).
+Dependencies are listed in [requirements.txt](requirements.txt) and should be automatically installed during setup.
+If this fails, you can install dependencies using `python3 -m pip install -r requirements.txt` if the `pip` module is installed.

 #### About Google Custom Search Engine